mattias-p/netbase/README.md

 I.e. non-AXFR requests.

 * Update Zonemaster::Engine::Nameserver::query to:
-  * Call Netbase::Net::query for the actual query and take care of the returned wire formatted response.
+  * Call Netbase::Net::lookup for the actual query and take care of the returned wire formatted response.
   * Construct a Zonemaster::Engine::Packet using the response.
   * Implement the TC-flag fallback.